 In the ordinary course of business, the Group enters into currency swaps, profit rate swaps, forward foreign exchange and forward commodity contracts ("Islamic derivative financial instruments") and other derivative instruments to mitigate foreign currency and profit rate risk.
-The Islamic currency swaps and forward commodity contracts are based on Wa'ad (promise) structure between two parties to buy a specified Shari'ah compliant commodity at an agreed price on the relevant date in future.
+The Islamic currency swaps and forward commodity contracts are based on Wa'ad (promise) structure between two parties to buy a specified Shari'a compliant commodity at an agreed price on the relevant date in future.
 It is a conditional promise to purchase a commodity through unilateral purchase undertaking.
 For profit rate swaps, counterparties generally exchange fixed and floating rate profit payments based on a notional value in a single currency.
 For currency swaps, fixed or floating payments as well as notional amounts are exchanged in different currencies.
-For Islamic profit rate swaps, counterparties generally exchange fixed and floating rate profit payments based on a notional value in a single currency through series of transactions to buy a specified Shari'ah compliant commodity at an agreed price on the relevant date in future based on Wa'ad (promise) structure.
+For Islamic profit rate swaps, counterparties generally exchange fixed and floating rate profit payments based on a notional value in a single currency through series of transactions to buy a specified Shari'a compliant commodity at an agreed price on the relevant date in future based on Wa'ad (promise) structure.
 The currency swaps, profit rate swaps, forward foreign exchange and forward commodity contracts are being used for hedging purpose.
-Embedded swaps and profit rate contracts are balances with banks and financial institutions with rates of return tied to changes in value of precious metals.